 While some students are positive about the program, other students see Advisory as a waste of time, a program that is not being performed in an effective way.
 Rae Miller, class of 2022, tells us that she did not feel the need to participate in the program because “It was a little bit irrelevant to most of the things I was into.”
 Some students feel that the program and lessons will not help them.
 And other students feel that the lessons are in a secular light and will not be effective.

 Another student, class of 2019, Jacob Brewer, has a more positive opinion of the program.
 “I’d say that I enjoy the activities, it helps me get to know everybody in the class a little better.”
-Jacob also explains that “And we talk about some stuff that I normally wouldn’t talk to anybody about.”
+Jacob also explains that “we talk about some stuff that I normally wouldn’t talk to anybody about.”
 This is one of the goals of the program, that students would open up to classmates and receive help, in a way that the school could not help students.

 Brewer as well explains that students may subconsciously grasp the lesson concepts.
 “They are more in that mindset than they were before.”
 In the perspective of some students, the program seems to be working, and proving effective.

 Maggie Stripp, a freshman in the class of 2022, also spoke with PNN.
-“I think most students are engaged int eh advisory activities, but some of them don’t care.”
+“I think most students are engaged in the advisory activities, but some of them don’t care.”
 While Maggie feels the lessons are helpful to her, she admits that many students don’t see the program as helpful.
 To solve this issue, she explains that the lessons should be more student evaluated and students should be held accountable.
 But overall, Maggie says, “The kids who take it seriously are the kids that are going to get somewhere with the advisory program.”

 The way to reach students who do not see the program was valuable may not be in one strategy since many students see the ineffectiveness of the lessons for many reasons.
 Some students are not open to the ideas of changing their lifestyle choices the way Advisory suggests.
-Some students see the lessons are a waste of time and misused recourse.
-And other students see the program as secular and not powerful enough to help students.
+Some students see the lessons are a waste of academic time and misused recourse.
+And other students see the program as secular, and not powerful enough to help students.

 Since Principal Sean Galiher introduced the program in September, Advisory has been moving past its opposition by many students, Penn Advisory will be continuing on every Monday in the third block.
 The lessons goals will be adopted by those students who appreciate them.
 Penn High School will be continuing to teach metal and personal wellness alongside academics, to try and help the students at Penn who don’t feel reached or who feel alone.
 However student opposition plays out in the Advisory program, the lessons will be continuing every Monday in Block 3.